josmanperez/josmanperez.github.io/_posts/2025-02-02-Recommendation-system-with-vector-search.md

 ## Part 1: **CreateAtlasVectorSearch**

-After clonning the [Github repository](https://github.com/josmanperez/atlas-vector-search-rag), you will find a folder with the name `createAtlasVectorSearch`.
+After cloning the [Github repository](https://github.com/josmanperez/atlas-vector-search-rag), you will find a folder with the name `createAtlasVectorSearch`.
 Inside this directory is where we are going to work in part 1 of this 3 part series.
-First, we need to do is to duplicate the `env.sample` file and rename it to `.env`.
+First, we need to duplicate the `env.sample` file and rename it to `.env`.

 ```bash
 OPENAI_API_KEY=